Instant Pot Chicken Biryani Recipe

 - Probably the easiest of all biryanis is a one-pot biryani, where you cook your protein and starch in one pan.

-- You can serve a biryani with sliced boiled eggs, toasted cashews or almonds, and raisins along with chopped cilantro.
+- You can serve a biryani with sliced boiled eggs, toasted cashews or almonds, raisins, and chopped cilantro.

 - Chicken – I like using chicken thighs for curries.
-And you will see that almost all my curry recipes are boneless or bone-in chicken thigh.
+And you will see that almost all my curry recipes are boneless or bone-in chicken thighs.
 You can also use breast meat.
-However, do not cook the breast for too long as it cooks faster.
+However, do not cook the breast for too long, as it cooks faster.

 - Ginger and garlic – Onion, ginger, and garlic are an absolute must when making curry.
 Hence, you will rarely find a recipe that does not have these.
 So make sure you buy fresh ginger and garlic for your Indian curries.
 They will make a huge difference.
 You can also make a ginger garlic paste.

-- Spices – I am using individual spices, including turmeric, coriander, red chili powder, and cumin powder.
-If you do not have these you can use 2 1/2 tbsp of store-bought or homemade curry powder or biryani masala.
-It is easily available in any supermarket or Asian store.
+- Spices – I use individual spices, including turmeric, coriander, red chili powder, and cumin powder.
+If you do not have these, you can also use 2 1/2 tbsp of store-bought or homemade curry powder or biryani masala.
+It is readily available in any supermarket or Asian store.

 - Yogurt – I like Greek yogurt because it’s thick and makes the rice less soggy.
 And yet, you can easily add a tad less water using regular yogurt.